See Also

 30 / 31 Fotos

-The most harmful drugs in the world
+The most dangerous medications in the world

 There are many drugs out there that are designed to make our lives easier.
 Prescription medications have created a world where we feel happier and more comfortable because all of our ailments are taken care of.
 But these drugs are not always sunshine and daisies...